tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-08-Exception handling, assertions, unit testing.md

 if __name__ == '__main__':
 	unittest.main()`
 ```

 In this example, the `with` statement creates a context where `self.assertRaises(ZeroDivisionError)` acts as a context manager.

 If the code inside the `with` block (in this case `div(1, 0)`) raises a `ZeroDivisionError`, the test passes.
 If the code does not raise a `ZeroDivisionError`, or if it raises a different kind of exception, the test fails.

 ## Wrapping Up

 So far, we've seen how to use the `unittest` module in Python to write tests for our code.
 We've seen how to test for equality with `assertEquals`, and how to test for exceptions with `assertRaises`.
-There are many other methods available in the `unittest` module for more complex tests, but with just these two methods, you can already write a wide variety of useful tests for your Python code.
+There are many other functions available in the `unittest` module for more complex tests, but with just these two methods, you can already write a wide variety of useful tests for your Python code.

 Remember, writing tests for your code can help you catch errors and unexpected behavior early, before your code ends up in a production environment.
 Even if it takes some time to write the tests, it's usually worth it for the time you save debugging and fixing problems later on.

 Now, you can start writing tests for your Python code using the `unittest` module.
 Happy testing!
-If you want to check out some related tutorials, I've linked them below.

-- *Right now there are actually no related articles, but I'm working on it! *